mustafa-tariqk/mustafa-tariqk.github.io/about.md

 University where I also TA'd discrete math and intro cs.

 Over the past 4 years I've had the opportunity to be a leader in 7 different clubs.
-I've also interned at a bank (CIBC), and now I'm in charge for completing a project for Neuma, a wellness centre.
-I'm leading a team to build an AI therapist of sorts for people to talk about their psychadelics experiences
+I've also interned at a bank (CIBC), most recently I was in charge for completing a project for Neuma, a wellness centre.
+I lead a team to build an AI therapist of sorts for people to talk about their psychadelics experiences

 Currently looking for new grad roles.
-I talk about that a lot on my [blog](https://mustafa-tariqk.github.io)